chromium/chromium/docs/gpu/gpu_testing_bot_details.md

 The waterfall bots run tests on a single GPU type in order to make it easier to see regressions or flakiness that affect only a certain type of GPU.

-The tryservers like `win10_chromium_x64_rel_ng` which include GPU tests, on the other hand, run tests on more than one GPU type.
+The tryservers like `win-rel` which include GPU tests, on the other hand, run tests on more than one GPU type.
 As of this writing, the Windows tryservers ran tests on NVIDIA and Intel GPUs; the Mac tryservers ran tests on Intel and AMD GPUs.
 The way these tryservers' tests are specified is simply by *mirroring* how one or more waterfall bots work.
 This is an inherent property of the [`chromium_trybot` recipe][chromium_trybot.py], which was designed to eliminate differences in behavior between the tryservers and waterfall bots.
 Since the tryservers mirror waterfall bots, if the waterfall bot is working, the tryserver must almost inherently be working as well.

 [chromium_trybot.py]: https://chromium.googlesource.com/chromium/tools/build/+/main/recipes/recipes/chromium_trybot.py